National Institutes of Health (NIH)

 UKRI-NSF lead agency agreements

 In 2018, the National Science Foundation (NSF) and UKRI signed an MOU, which initiated a series of lead agency agreements between the UK research councils and the various divisions of NSF.
-This means that academics who want to fund a bilateral UK-US project only need to apply to one funding agency (either NSF or a UK research council, depending on where the majority of the research lies).
+This means that academics who want to fund a bilateral UK-US project only need to apply to one funding agency (depending on where the majority of the research lies).
+See the resources section below for more details on each agreement.

 - SBE-UKRI lead agency agreement (covers applications via BBSRC, ESRC, and AHRC)